Skip to Content

 Ask your local nature center, preserve, or local park system if they offer any events like these.
 If not, you can always make your own using some of the gear below.
 Glowsticks are always a hit with kids.

-Flashlight tag
+Flashlight Tag

 This summer night classic game can be played all year round.
 All you need is some space and flashlights.
-Check out lights we recommend below.
+Check out some lights we recommend below.

 Jot down some things or animals you may see or hear in the night sky.
 Next, get dressed, grab a flashlight and head outside to see what you can find or hear.
 This can be tailored to all ages and abilities.